How to treat an ear piercing infection, according to doctors

 What are keloid scars?

-According to Healthline (opens in new tab), you might experience keloids when your skin is damaged and extra scar tissue attempts to heal the wound.
+According to Healthline, you might experience keloids when your skin is damaged and extra scar tissue attempts to heal the wound.
 Infections can predispose you to keloids, so proper care is an absolute must.

 "Piercing the cartilage has an increased risk of causing keloids, which are a type of scar that overgrow the normal scar boundaries," Dr. Day says.
 "If you get a keloid, see a dermatologist right away for treatment and avoid getting further piercings."

-Before her time at Future, Danielle was the editor of Time Out New York Kids and a news editor at Elite Daily.
-Her work has also appeared in Domino, Chowhound, amNewYork and Newsday, among other outlets.
+Before her time at Future, Danielle was the editor of Time Out New York Kids, where she got to experience the best of the city from the point of view of its littlest residents.
+Before that, she was a news editor at Elite Daily.
+Her work has also appeared in Domino, Chowhound, and amNewYork, to name a few.

 -